-The covenant between God and His chosen people was a promise that His people would obey His commands and become His witnesses to the world.
+This covenant was a promise that God’s people would obey His commands and become His witnesses to the world.
 “Then he took the Book of the Covenant and read in the hearing of the people.
 And they said, “All that the LORD has said we will do, and be obedient” (Exodus 24:7)

 And on His part, God promised to bless His people and be their God if they obey.
 “Now therefore, if you will indeed obey My voice and keep My covenant, then you shall be a special treasure to Me above all people; for all the earth is Mine” (Exodus 19:5).